Ata'ollah Ashrafi Esfahani: Going to Kermanshah

 In 1956, Esfahani moved to Kermanshah at Ayatollah Borujerdi's command, to spread the teachings of Islam and reopen the seminary in Kermanshah.
 In 1963, Khomeini appointed him as his representative in Kermanshah.
 After the Islamic Revolution on 6 October 1979, Khomeini selected him as Imam Jumu'ah of Kermanshah.

 Role in the Islamic Revolution in Iran

-He was one of the followers of Khomeini in the Iranian Revolution.
+Esfahani was one of the followers of Khomeini during the Iranian Revolution.
 Commemoration of the demise of Mostafa Khomeini by Esfahani was the base of the revolutionary movement in Kermanshah.
 On 5 January 1978, with the publication of an insulting article in the Ettela'at newspaper against Khomeini, there were demonstrations in many Iranian cities, including Kermanshah.
 Esfahani was the leader of the demonstration in Kermanshah, as well as many others in that city.

 Iran–Iraq war

 During the Iran–Iraq War, he went to the war zones and spoke with Iranian soldiers.
 Also he stressed the importance of the war in sermons during Jumu'ah prayers.